alivara/3D_Scanner/README.md

 ---
 #### **Example**
 ---
-In this test we have tried to crop 3D model based on our ROI and then we have calculated differece of distance by using the compute_point_cloud_distance module.
-Threshold has been set by using box plot to filter the outliers then by using Heatmap we can find the high deformd area.
+In this test we have applied some image processing techniques to analyze 3D models.
+Using the ROI to crop the 3D model and computing the point cloud distance can help identify any deformations or anomalies in the model.
+Additionally, using the box plot to set a threshold and filter out outliers can help improve the accuracy of the analysis.
+Finally, the heatmap can help visualize and identify the areas of high deformation in the model.
+Overall, this approach can help provide valuable insights into the quality and integrity of 3D models.

 ![example_result](Examples/Figure_1.png)